KeyboardKit/KeyboardKit/README.md

 ## Demo Application

-`KeyboardKit` contains a demo app that contains different kind of keyboards, like numeric keyboards, system keyboards, row-based keyboards and a grid-based emoji keyboard.
+This repository contains a demo app that demonstrates different kinds of keyboards, including a grid-based emoji keyboard.
+To try it out, open and run the `KeyboardKit.xcodeproj` project.

 ## Contact me